NathanSmallcalder/frameworks_and_languages_module/technical_report.md

     })
 ```

-Routing enables the application to separate HTTP requests to provide different functionality per request or provide multi-functionality to a singular route, which separates web traffic and can provide routes with multiple features or HTTP request methods.
+Routing enables the application to separate HTTP requests, which can help provide be used to provide different functionality to each individual request or provide multi-functionality to a singular route, aswell as separating web traffic between diffrent endpoints.

 References<br>
 https://expressjs.com/en/guide/routing.html<br>